mysterywolf/mysterywolf/README.md

 # Welcome!
 * One of the RT-Thread Community Member
-* Foucsing on Embedded System
+* Focusing on Embedded System